Exhibit Rules & Regulations

 18. Satellite Activities and Other Events Held in Conjunction with the STS Annual Meeting

-Exhibitor may sponsor or conduct one or more satellite activities designed for attendance by STS Annual Meeting attendees in or around San Diego between January 24 and January 28, 2015, only in accordance with the “Policy Regarding Industry-Sponsored Satellite Activities Held Concurrently with the STS Annual Meeting."
-Exhibitor may not sponsor or conduct any satellite activity in or around San Diego on January 23, January 23, January 29, or January 30, 2015, without the prior written approval of the Society.
+Exhibitor may sponsor or conduct one or more satellite activities designed for attendance by STS Annual Meeting attendees in or around Phoenix between January 23 and January 27, 2016, only in accordance with the “Policy Regarding Industry-Sponsored Satellite Activities Held Concurrently with the STS Annual Meeting," as amended from time to time.
+Exhibitor may not sponsor or conduct any satellite activity in or around Phoenix on January 21, January 22, January 28, or January 29, 2016, without the prior written approval of the Society.
 Exhibitor assumes full responsibility for property damage, personal injury, or death to any party, by reason of occurrences at or related to any functions that it sponsors or conducts.

 Exhibitor may conduct educational programming in the occupied exhibit space, but may not do so during STS scientific session times without prior express STS permission in writing.